-It is, in fact, a sudden occurrence where our emotions take over our brain and prod us to step forward and buy that item irrespective of the fact that perhaps we do not need them currently or even urgently.
+Impulse goods have been defined as commodities that individuals buy randomly without thinking things through.
+Impulse goods have no connection with planning, budget, or need for a particular item.
+It is, in fact, a sudden occurrence where our emotions take over our brains and prod us to step forward and buy that item irrespective of the fact that perhaps we do not need them currently or even urgently.

 Buying on an impulse or at the spur of the moment is what Impulse goods are all about.
 Generally, we all have a budget and plan in accordance with it to create a purchase list.
 Most times, we stick to our resolution and buy things as per our schedule.

-The impulse goods are those that stimulate our sense of satisfaction and are not rational purchases by any account.
-The marketers are exploiting the human tendency of instant gratification to sell certain items.
+Impulse goods are those that stimulate our sense of satisfaction and are not rational purchases by any account.
+Marketers are exploiting the human tendency of instant gratification to sell certain items.
 Their manipulation is a success as individuals give in to the temptation easily because these are affordable and do not make a heavy dent in their pockets.

 I went to buy one single lipstick at a reputed outlet, and while I was waiting for the salesperson to bring forth my specific request, she started showing me some other products.

 Although I was determined not to make any further purchases when she started telling me about the latest offers on those items, I gave it to my baser instinct and purchased one more.
 Although I did not have any urgent need, it suddenly became impossible to resist the impulse buying of the product.